-Features of an inventory and goods insurance
+Features of an Inventory and commercial goods insurance

-- Coverage against common events
+- Coverage against all common insured events

-- Clearance costs are insured
+- Clean-up costs are insured

 Tenant’s interest insurance

-With the Tenant’s Interest Insurance you are insured against the financial consequences of damage to the changes and improvements made to a rented building.
+With the Tenant’s Interest Insurance you are insured against the financial consequences of damage to the changes and improvements/renovations made to a rented building.
 With the tenants’ interest insurance you are also insured against the material costs caused by, for example:

-What does inventory and property insurance cover?
+What does Inventory and commercial goods insurance cover?